learnbyexample/cli-computing/cli_computing.md

 * `man bash` will give you the manual page for the `bash` shell
     * since this is very long, I'd recommend using the [online GNU Bash manual](https://www.gnu.org/software/bash/manual/)
 * `man find | gvim -` open the manual page in your favorite text editor
-* `man -k printf` search the short descriptions in all the manual pages for the string `printf`
+* `man -k printf` search the short descriptions in all of the manual pages for the string `printf`
     * you can also use the `apropos` command instead of `man -k`
 * `wc --help` many commands support the `--help` option to give succinct details like options and syntax
-    * also, these details will be displayed on the terminal itself, no need to deal with `pager` interface
+    * also, these details will be displayed on the terminal itself, no need to deal with the `pager` interface

 >![info](images/info.svg) See also [unix.stackexchange: How do I use man pages to learn how to use commands?](https://unix.stackexchange.com/q/193815/109046) and [unix.stackexchange: colors in man pages](https://unix.stackexchange.com/q/119/109046).